-- Mission-specific goals explicitly complement or supplement, but do not replace, the SPCSA's performance standards with school-specific, mission- driven academic, financial, or organizational goals. - All such indicators, measures, and metrics are rigorous, valid, and reliable. - All proposed data sources are objectively verifiable and there is an explicit commitment to school-funded external validation and analysis by an Authority-selected vendor for any assessment not supported by the Authority. - The school's internal, leading indicator goals clearly align to the Nevada School Performance

-- Framework and the Authority Performance Framework. - Internal and mission-specific framework goals are SMART: goals and objectives are specific, measurable, ambitious and attainable, relevant, and time bound. - There is a clear process for setting, monitoring and/or revising internal leading indicator academic goals. - There is a clear delineation between assessments utilized for internal monitoring by the governing body, staff, and leadership and those which are sufficiently rigorous, valid, and reliable to be presented to the Authority, the state, parents, and the general public. - Internal assessment selections will provide sufficiently rich data for evaluation of the education program AND fully align with State assessments, State Standards, and the curriculum as presented. - The assessment plan is sufficiently detailed to demonstrate collection and analysis of individual student, student cohorts, school level, and network- level performance over time (interim, annual, year over year), including a clear process for setting and monitoring ambitious academic goals. - Demonstrates the validity and reliability of any internal non-standardized assessments, as well as how these assessments are aligned with the school design and high expectations. - Articulates process for utilizing data to support instruction and providing adequate training to teachers and school leaders. - Articulates plan for monitoring for academic performance gaps and concrete steps to address identified gaps. - Sound plan for measuring and reporting academic performance and progress of students for both individual schools and the network (if applicable). - Explains how both individual schools and the network staff will use assessment data to drive key decisions aimed at improving academic outcomes (if applicable).
+- Mission-specific goals explicitly complement or supplement, but do not replace, the SPCSA's performance standards with school-specific, mission- driven academic, financial, or organizational goals. - All such indicators, measures, and metrics are rigorous, valid, and reliable. - All proposed data sources are objectively verifiable and there is an explicit commitment to school-funded external validation and analysis by an Authority-selected vendor for any assessment not supported by the Authority. - Internal and mission-specific framework goals are SMART: goals and objectives are specific, measurable, ambitious and attainable, relevant, and time bound. - There is a clear process for setting, monitoring and/or revising internal leading indicator academic goals. - Internal assessment selections will provide sufficiently rich data for evaluation of the education program AND fully align with State assessments, State Standards, and the curriculum as presented. - The assessment plan is sufficiently detailed to demonstrate collection and analysis of individual student, student cohorts, school level, and network- level performance over time (interim, annual, year over year), including a clear process for setting and monitoring ambitious academic goals. - Demonstrates the validity and reliability of any internal non-standardized assessments, as well as how these assessments are aligned with the school design and high expectations. - Articulates process for utilizing data to support instruction and providing adequate training to teachers and school leaders. - Articulates plan for monitoring for academic performance gaps and concrete steps to address identified gaps. - Sound plan for measuring and reporting academic performance and progress of students for both individual schools and the network (if applicable). - Explains how both individual schools and the network staff will use assessment data to drive key decisions aimed at improving academic outcomes (if applicable).

-At-Risk Students and Special Populations: Meets the Standard
+At-Risk Students and Special Populations: Does Not Meet the Standard

-- Provides a detailed plan for appropriate professional development to teachers and staff to ensure they can support and accelerate the learning of at-risk and special population students which is aligned to the budget and overall PD plan. - Outlines plans to promote parent participation among parents of at-risk students, students with disabilities and English Language Learners. - Devotes adequate resources and staff to meeting the needs of all students.
+• Provides a detailed plan for appropriate professional development to teachers and staff to ensure they can support and accelerate the learning of at-risk and special population students which is aligned to the budget and overall PD plan.